SebastianGau/text-summarizer-api/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

 This repository contains code and tutorial examples to demonstrate patent attorneys which technologies are the back bone of digitalization today.
 In this seminar, we will develop a REST application programmer interface (API) that is capable of summarizing text, e.g. patent text, to a specified length.
+The seminar was specifically designed to be doable with minimum requirements on the client PCs of participants.